 My first attempts with this setup were abysmal.
 With a roll of film, you only have 24 chances to get it right, and evidently that was not enough for me.
 Everything that could go wrong, did go wrong.
 Bad lighting.
 Bad focus.
 Bad composition.
 It was all terribly disappointing.
 The lens had promised to be too good to be true, and it was.

 When you added in the cost of buying and processing film, these failures became quite expensive.
 I started with my SLR because I thought that is what I was supposed to use.
 I thought a camera like that would be the only way to get professional quality results.
 But then one day—maybe out of a sense of desperation—I started playing around with my wife’s well-used Sony 2MP digital point-and-shoot.
-This little camera had produced a lot’s of baby pictures… Would it work for wildlife photography?
+This little camera had produced lots of baby pictures… Would it work for wildlife photography?

 The results with this Sony point and shoot were still not particularly good, but they were significantly better than I was able to achieve with the old Pentax K-1000.
 Further, the digital camera gave me some ability to instantly review my pictures in the field.
-With that, came the opportunity to make positive adjustments to way I was approaching my picture taking.
+With that, came the opportunity to make positive adjustments to the way I was approaching my picture taking.

 With the recognition that digital was a better way to go, I began shopping around for a Digital SLR that would be right for me.
 These kinds of cameras were pricey and I was a more than a little pensive about sticking my neck out on an investment that had no guarantee of paying off.